Amulet Market in Phuket Town

 Thalang Road is the main central street of Phuket’s charming Old Town.
 This quaint, narrow boulevard is studded with numerous attractions, great shops, an eclectic mix of restaurants, several small guesthouses and more, all housed in the beautiful Sino-Portuguese architecture which makes Phuket Town so famous.
 As well as being one of the oldest streets in

 Thavorn Hotel Museum

-On close by Rassada Road (named after Ratsada Korsimbi Na Ranong, Phuket's forward-thinking governor of 100 years' ago) in the Thavorn Hotel you will find a fascinating collection of miscellaneous memorabilia in its lobby and adjoining ground floor rooms.
-Here, there are strongboxes, ancient-looking typewriters, antique postboxes and toys as well as photos from past eras to admire.
+On Rassada Road (named after Ratsada Korsimbi Na Ranong, Phuket's forward-thinking governor of 100 years' ago), in the Thavorn Hotel, you will find a fascinating collection of miscellaneous memorabilia in its lobby and adjoining ground floor rooms.
+Here, there are strongboxes, ancient-looking typewriters, antique post boxes and toys as well as photos from past eras to admire.